tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_1.md

 The sharp report of the sniper's rifle echoed through the clearing.
 Pinned down, I crouch low, my heart racing, adrenaline surging through my veins.
 Every instinct screams to move, but I know the slightest motion could spell my end.

 The underbrush is dense, a tapestry of shadows that could conceal an army.
 My breathing is shallow, each exhale a calculated risk.
-The sniper is patient, a tiger waiting for his prey to make a fatal mistake.Minutes stretch into an eternity.
+The sniper is patient, a tiger waiting for his prey to make a fatal mistake.

+Minutes stretch into an eternity.
 The sniper's silence is as terrifying as his bullets.
 Staying here is a death sentence.
 I need to locate him, turn the tables.

 I remember the basics of counter-sniping taught in training.
 Find the sniper's likely position, use the environment to your advantage, and move unpredictably.
 The shot came from the north, judging by the sun's position and the bullet's trajectory.
 He must be nestled high, with a clear view of the clearing.
 I focus on the trees, looking for any irregularities, any hint of human presence.